fliphilipp/ameryMeltLakesICESat2/README.md

-# Revisiting surface melt on Amery Ice Shelf, East Antarctica, with ICESat-2
+# ICESat-2 meltwater depth retrievals: application to surface melt on southern Amery Ice Shelf, East Antarctica

 ## Data availability:
 - The estimated depths for all algorithms and the manual method are compiled in [this CSV file](https://raw.githubusercontent.com/fliphilipp/ameryMeltLakesICESat2/master/data/allCompiledDepthData.csv).